department-of-veterans-affairs/jarranger-maven-plugin/README.md

 Automatic code arranger.
 This plugin mimics the default behavior of [IntelliJ IDEA's Java arranger](https://blog.jetbrains.com/idea/2012/10/arrange-your-code-automatically-with-intellij-idea-12/), with **order by name** enabled for **methods** and **static methods**.

 Note that formatting **is not preserved**.
-You are advised to use this plugin in conjunction with an automatic code formatter, such as [fmt-maven-plugin](https://github.com/coveo/fmt-maven-plugin); formatting changes will then be limited to addition (or removal) of blank lines.
+You are advised to use this plugin in conjunction with an automatic code formatter, such as [fmt-maven-plugin](https://github.com/coveo/fmt-maven-plugin).
+Formatting differences will then be limited to addition or removal of blank lines.

+If you use this plugin in conjunction with IntelliJ IDEA, adjust this setting to minimize formatting conflicts:

+`Settings / Code Style / Java / Blank Lines / Minimum Blank Lines / Around field = 1`

 ## Usage